 Tips to help encourage your children to read this winter

-As we enter the darker days of winter, books can be even more popular companions for your children if you follow some or all of these tips:
+As we adapt to the darker days of winter, books can be even more popular companions for your children if you follow some or all of these tips:

 - Set aside a specific time each day for reading.
 Read together and create time for children to read on their own.
 A nighttime reading routine is especially rewarding.

-- Create a fun reading space in your home, such as a tent or fort with comfy pillows, bean bags and blankets – and, of course, a basket of books.
+- Create a fun reading space in your home, such as a tent or fort with comfy pillows, bean bags and blankets – and, of course, a shelf or basket of books.

 - Be a role model.
 If your kids see you reading, you’re setting a good example.